1. >

 Academic Information

-Parent(s) will provide a signed FERPA to allow student mentors and staff to use student's school IDs to be able to check student grades and attendance.
-Student will be be expected to maintain a cumulative grade point average of 3.0 or better while in the program.
-Once in college, students will be required to provide the program periodic grade reports and up to date FERPA.
+• Parent(s) will provide a signed FERPA to allow the student’s mentor and staff to check student grades and attendance.
+Students are expected to maintain an unweighted grade point average of 3.0 or better while in the program.

 Class Attendance